#Article

 An internal investigator is inexpensive and gives you control over the timing and scope of the investigation.
 An external investigator, on the other hand, offers an impartial and objective perspective on the situation, but may cost more than your organization can afford.

-Interview the Reporter
+C. Conduct an Interview with the Reporter

 If there is a whistleblower, interview the person who reported the fraud for context.
 If the fraud was discovered by an auditor, interview them.